Global Aerospace Summit

 Rental Car Business For Signature: National Car and Signature Flight Support have entered into a multiyear agreement to supply rental car and ground transportation solutions for Signature's global network of FBOs.

 People In The News

-The Australasian Aviation Ground Safety Council awarded Queensland Airports Ltd’s Aviation Ground Handling with its 2011 Safety Award.
-Janelle Jamieson, health, safety and rehabilitation officer, focused on proper manual handling techniques and produced a DVD that will be used as part of the staff orientation process and also during training courses.
+The Australasian Aviation Ground Safety Council awarded Queensland Airports Ltd's Aviation Ground Handling with its 2011 Safety Award.
+Janelle Jamieson, health, safety and rehabilitation officer, focused on proper manual handling techniques and produced a DVD that will be used as part of the staff orientation process and also during recurrent training courses.
+PIC